Mexico: Safety and Travel Insurance Advice for Visitors

 Best Health Insurance for Foreigners in Mexico

-If you are looking for a Mexican expatriate health insurance, the Cigna Global Plan is a comprehensive annually renewable plan.
+The Cigna Global Plan is a comprehensive annually renewable plan for all nationalities living in Mexico.
 This plan provides an unlimited amount of coverage annually and benefits include cover for doctor office visits, prescription drugs, maternity, surgery, hospitalizations, diagnostic testing, lab work, emergency medical evacuation, repatriation, etc. This plan will cover you all over the world – including Mexico – and you can choose to include or exclude the US in coverage.
 Learn more about international health insurance plans.

 - Access to Cigna Global’s network of trusted hospitals, clinics, and doctors

 - The flexibility to tailor a plan to suit your individual needs

 - The convenience and confidence of 24/7/365 customer service

 Knowing what to look for in travel or international health insurance plans is important as well.
 Ensuring that the insurance company has the proper infrastructure in place to serve travelers is critical.
 One key component of this is a toll-free number that provides assistance in your home language 24 hours a day.
 Providing assistance in locating a doctor who speaks English or another language is another point to look into.

 The primary number for all types of emergencies in Mexico is 911; calling this number will connect you with emergency assistance from the police, fire department or medical professionals as needed.

 In certain emergency situations, your home country’s embassy or consulate can provide invaluable assistance.
 Over 80 countries maintain embassies in Mexico City; here are links to the contact information for some of the largest: